 Below, we’ve outlined some simple steps you can take to better manager your credit scores which will help you gain access to the affordable financing your personal or business needs.

 It should be noted though that these are not comprehensive, as your credit score is affected by numerous other factors.

 - Make your payments on time: While obvious to many, this is the one many people seem to forget.
 It’s important to note, that up to 35% of your credit score assessment is based on your payment history, so making timely payments is crucial to improving your credit score.
 Automated payment methods, such as direct debit withdrawal, can be beneficial if you have a tendency to simply forget paying your bills.

 - Reduce Applications for Credit: When searching for new financing, it can be tempting to apply to many different sources over a period of time to find the best rate.
 However, this can actually have significant negative effects on your credit score.
 This is due to what is called a “soft inquiry vs. hard inquiry”.
-When you check your own credit score, or you are pre-approved for a loan, this is referred to as a “soft check”, and will not remain on your report.
+When you check your own credit score, or you are pre-approved for a loan, this is referred to as a “soft check”, and will not be factored into your credit score calculation.

 However, if a bank or lender checks your credit score as part of an application, it becomes a hard check, which can both lower your score and remain on your credit report for up to two years.
 An important factor to note, many reporting agencies take into account shopping for the best rate, so multiple inquiries within a short time frame for one type of financing is not as harmful.